So you’ve decided to play the drums. Great choice! Drumming is an excellent activity for both your brain and your physical well-being.

 My overall thoughts

-You can read our full review on the Tama Imperialstar here.
+Be sure to read the full review of the Tama Imperialstar drum kit.

 The kit from Gretsch is available in a variety of different finishes and colors.